UraniummX/Steganography/docs/02-analysis.md

 If this condition is not met, the image does not have sufficient capacity to store the message and encoding must be rejected.
 In practical it shouldnt be expected to equate to the number of available pixels in the given image thus would be logically correct but pratically unstable.

+## Encryption Preprocessing
+Before embedding, message bytes are encrypted using a repeating-key XOR operation.
+This ensures that extracted bits are unintelligible without the correct key.